Sircjarr/KMP-Clean-Architecture-Sample-App/README.md

 # Description
 Compact Kotlin Multiplatform and reactive clean architecture sample mobile app targeting both Android and iOS platforms.
 In this project, all code is shared between the platforms except for the native UI.
-This design facillitates maximum scalability and rapid development while maintaining native look and feel when building for both Android and iOS platforms.
+This design facilitates maximum scalability and rapid development while maintaining native look and feel when building for both Android and iOS platforms.

 #### About the project
 Discover hero stats and competitive win/pick rates from the game Marvel Rivals.
 Get up-to-date stats from a network call and display all heroes in a list.
 Click on a hero to view a lore description and more useful stats.
-Easily launch the device's external browser to view even more information on that hero.
+Launch the device's external browser to view even more information on that hero.

 # Demos
 List to details | Search and filtering | Redirect to external browser